alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 * Fix CSS issues created after the addition of material design lite.
 * Make sure all polyfills/libraries/etc. are up to date.
 * Move javascript/css stuff into default layout `<head>` so we can benefit from caching.
-* Finish implementing Roman's downloading icon animation.
+* Finish implementing Roman's downloading icon animation for Android.
 * Mention the importance of understanding how path morphing animations work from a UX perspective?
 * Mention path morphing tools like [vectalign](https://github.com/bonnyfone/vectalign)?
 * Add a "special thanks" section for Roman and Nick.